hwanggu-corgi/hwanggu-log/README.md

     - Corgi completed question 1

 ### October 21st, 2020
-1. Corgi 바나나 당 충전 완료♥♥!!
-2. Corgi add progress #12 on lecture review♥♥
+1. Corgi add progress #12 on lecture review♥♥
     - Corgi reviewing lecture 11, over♥♥
         - Corgi on slide `Condition Variables` [12 of 15]
         - Corgi completed defining big definitions in week6/lecture_11_notes.pdf
-3. [on hold] Corgi add progress #267 in csc-369-assignment-1♥♥
+2. [on hold] Corgi add progress #267 in csc-369-assignment-1♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding code #85
             - Corgi working on helper function [7 of 12] `set_directory_entry`